Hormone Replacement Therapy (For All Women)

 A few things of note:

 Patches need to be changed weekly (in most cases) whereas transdermal creams or gels are applied daily.
-At the moment I have the Climara Pro patch with estradiol (estrogen) and levonorgestrel (progestin).
+I started out with the Climara Pro patch with estradiol (estrogen) and levonorgestrel (progestin).
 The estrogen is bio-identical, but the progestin is not.
-That coupled with the visible branding on the patch have led me to seek out an alternative (I’ll report back if/when I find one).
+It’s also combined continuous, as opposed to sequential (with varying levels and progesterone only 2 weeks per month, which more closely mimics how our bodies operate naturally).
+The inferiority of combined continuous hormones, coupled with the visible branding on the patch, have led me to seek out an alternative.
 I plan to take this for the rest of my life (some women taper off eventually, but I plan to continue so I can enjoy the benefits), so getting it right matters.

 Consider the Wiley Protocol, a controversial, bioidentical, rhythmic (meaning it varies over the course of each month, as opposed to being static) hormone protocol, which replaces your hormones with a formula that mimics the hormonal cycle of a young 20 year-old woman.
 I’d recommend discussing it with your endocrinologist (mine is willing to try to replicate and experiment with it on me to see how I feel, but I’m still trying to reach the company or find a doctor that can share more info with my doctor — if you have the formula or a prescribing doctor that would be willing to speak to another medical colleague about it, let me know!)
 Check out T.S.
 Wiley’s interview with Dave Asprey on the Bulletproof Executive for a more in-depth explanation.

 My thyroid was also disrupted during this process, which further depleted my energy levels (it’s a wonder I’ve been able to get out of bed in the morning).
-My treatments at Q360 have been helping with this, as have the liquid minerals I’ve added to my routine (they were totally depleted).
+My treatments at Q360 have been helping with this, as have the liquid minerals I’ve added to my routine (they were totally depleted), and I’ve started using the Japanese toothpaste and switched to Kangen water, both of which further aid in thyroid regulation (see my explanation of both here).
 You can ask your doctor for a more in-depth thyroid panel than the basic one that is ordered.
 I’ve also started running a diffuser with myrtle oil, which has thyroid-regulating benefits (and it smells lovely).